Tesla's 'Made in Germany': Musk sets up shop in Berlin

 Musk said the factory would be near Berlin's new Brandenburg international airport, diversifying the Silicon Valley firm's production beyond the United States at a time when global trade tariffs make exports more difficult.
 Besides Europe, Tesla is opening a factory in Shanghai.

-Tesla's proposed factory will be within commuting distance of Poland, where labor costs are cheaper, a rival manufacturer - who also looked at the site - told Reuters.
+Tesla's proposed factory will be within commuting distance of Poland, where labour costs are cheaper, a rival manufacturer - who also looked at the site - told Reuters.

 "Tesla's decision to build an ultra-modern factory for electric cars in Germany is further proof of the appeal of Germany as an automotive hub," Economy Minister Peter Altmaier said on Wednesday.

-"We think we now have the chance, in the coming years, to become an important international center in this future-oriented sector," he said.
+"We think we now have the chance, in the coming years, to become an important international centre in this future-oriented sector," he said.

 The German government has earmarked financial support for making electric car battery cells locally as a way to secure manufacturing jobs as tougher emissions rules threaten demand for older technologies, like diesel engines.